-- We are pleased to report that for the fourth consecutive year, the PRI (Principles for Responsible Investment) awarded us the maximum "A+" rating for all firm-wide and equity-related components (Strategy and Governance, Listed Equity Incorporation, Listed Equity Active Ownership) in the PRI's annual assessment of our Responsible Investment activities.
+- We are pleased to report that for the fourth consecutive year, the PRI (United Nations Principles for Responsible Investment) awarded us the maximum "A+" rating for all firm-wide and equity-related components (Strategy and Governance, Listed Equity Incorporation, Listed Equity Active Ownership) in the PRI's annual assessment of our Responsible Investment activities.
 The methodology and full report are available on request. - We extended our house policy screen.
 All portfolios do not invest in companies involved with the manufacturing or distribution of land mines, cluster bombs, depleted uranium, biological and chemical weapons.
-We also do not invest in in companies that repeatedly violate one or more of the ten principles of the UN Global Compact.
-We furthermore exclude companies which are involved in large-scale coal extraction or coal-fired electricity generation. - We published a whitepaper on 'ESG distribution and performance', based on a region by region analysis of MSCI ESG ratings and performance. - We now consider carbon intensity in the investment process for our Global Equity Strategies. - We released the 2019 update of our Revenue Aligned SDG Scores, measuring the Impact of our natural resource strategies in terms of how the portfolios' revenues are aligned with achieving the United Nations Sustainable Development Goals. - We participated in a number of collaborative engagements (more detail below), usually on the topics of climate change and the disclosure of environmental information which have been identified by us as being our strategic areas of focus for engagement, both collaboratively and on a bilateral basis.
+We also do not invest in companies that repeatedly violate one or more of the ten principles of the UN Global Compact.
+We furthermore exclude companies which are involved in large-scale coal extraction or coal-fired electricity generation, or tobacco manufacturing. - We released the end-2020 update of our Revenue Aligned SDG Scores, measuring the Impact of our natural resource strategies in terms of how the portfolios' revenues are aligned with achieving the United Nations Sustainable Development Goals. - We published a whitepaper on 'Transitioning to a Clean Energy Future'. - We consider carbon intensity in the investment process for our Global Equity Strategies, and we published a whitepaper on 'Decarbonisation, ESG and the important role of value investors'. - Given the impact that climate change could have on investment portfolios in the long-term, and our desire to align our portfolios with the goals of the Paris Agreement, we have committed to reduce the carbon intensity of our Global Equity Strategies by 7.6% p.a. on average by 2024, relative to the benchmark level in 2019.